 - Providing a link between PhD candidates and the RIMLS management

 How can I join the PhD Council?You would be very welcome to join the PhD Council.
 You can send an email to the RIMLS Graduate School.

 Junior researcher Radboudumc program PhD candidatesWould you like to do a PhD after you earn your Master’s degree?
 Our research institutes offer PhD candidates a full or part-time interdisciplinary training program that can be tailor-made. read more

 Junior researcher Radboudumc program PhD candidates

-During your PhD, you will focus on scientific research culminating in the defence of a PhD thesis.
+During your PhD, you will focus on scientific research culminating in the defense of a PhD thesis.
 However, we also believe in the importance of self-development.
-Therefore, your PhD training should focus on research skills and knowledge as well as competencies required to take your next career step, whether in or outside academia.
+Therefore, your PhD training should focus on research skills and knowledge as well as competencies required to take your next career step, whether in- or outside academia.

 The PhD programs at our three research institutes are recognized by the Royal Netherlands Academy of Arts and Sciences (KNAW).

 PhD candidates at Radboudumc will be registered at one of the following graduate schools (each are part of one of our research institutes):